lfelipediniz/SetOperator/README.md

 # SetOperator

-Welcome to the SetOperator program, a specialized tool designed to efficiently manage and manipulate sets in computing.
+Welcome to the SetOperator program, a specialized tool designed to manage and manipulate sets in computing.
 In the realm of mathematics, particularly in Set Theory, a set is a fundamental concept representing a collection of distinct objects, each referred to as an element.
 The pivotal relationship in set theory is the membership relation, which establishes whether an element belongs to a specific set or not.
 Sets have a wide range of applications in computer systems, featuring prominently in various programming languages as a Data Structure (DS) and in solving mathematical, optimization, and statistical problems.

 ## Objective
 The primary objective of SetOperator is to implement the Abstract Data Type (ADT) for sets in such a way that the chosen Data Structure facilitates the execution of specific operations with the lowest possible computational complexity.
 The program focuses on two categories of operations: